-SUSTAINABILITY STATEMENT
+CORPORATE SUSTAINABILITY STATEMENT

 The Board of Directors ("Board") of Paragon Union Berhad and its subsidiaries ("Group") recognises the importance of developing its business sustainably and responsibly by maintaining a balance between economic performance for shareholders, and social responsibilities towards other stakeholders, while not compromising the environment.

-This Sustainability Statement covers the Group's activities consisting of manufacturing of carpets for commercial use and manufacturing of car carpets, car mats insulators, silencers, trunk carpets and other components for automotive.
-The Statement is prepared in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+This Sustainability Statement covers the Group's activities consisting of the manufacturing of carpets for commercial use, manufacturing of car carpets, car mat insulators, silencers, trunk carpets and other components for the automotive and also for the recycling business to adhere to in the near future.

-Scope and Objective
+Reporting the Scope and Objective

-This Sustainability Statement ("Statement") underlines the Group's commitment towards ensuring that its manufacturing and businesses are conducted sustainably and responsibly through the Economic, Environmental and Social performance for the financial year ended 31 December 2021.
+This Sustainability Statement ("Statement") underlines the Group's commitment towards ensuring that its manufacturing and businesses are conducted sustainably and responsibly through the Economic, Environmental and Social performance for the financial year ended 31st December 2022 ("FY2022").
 The Group is confident that this can be accomplished through the implementation of the sustainability initiatives it develops.

-The implementation of Group sustainability initiatives embedded across Paragon Group's business, divisions and to a certain extent on our business stakeholders when sourcing raw materials and services which are deemed necessary and appropriate.
+The implementation of Group sustainability initiatives is embedded across Paragon Group's business, divisions and to a certain extent on our business stakeholders when sourcing raw materials and services which are deemed necessary and appropriate.